Optimizing Large Language Models: Metrics, Energy Efficiency, and Case Study Insights: Related Work

-The interplay between accuracy and optimization in machine learning models, particularly LLMs, underscores the challenges in balancing performance with resource efficiency.
+The relationship between optimization and predictive performance in LLMs demonstrates that substantial efficiency gains can be achieved without meaningful sacrifices in accuracy.
+While optimization consistently reduces carbon emissions by 25–55\%, the corresponding impact on metrics such as precision, recall, F1 score, and overall accuracy is minimal, indicating that performance remains largely preserved even as resource efficiency improves.
 Techniques like FrugalGPT, described by Chen et al. (2023) \cite{chen2023frugalgpt}, illustrate how cascading models and leveraging prompt adaptation can reduce costs by up to 98\% without compromising accuracy.
 Similarly, FrugalML shows how selectively routing queries to different APIs can maintain performance while cutting costs by up to 90\% \cite{chen2023frugalgpt, chen2020frugalml}.
 However, the effectiveness of these strategies varies across tasks.
 For example, reducing token lengths or approximating model outputs might preserve general quality but risks performance drops in nuanced applications like sentiment analysis or summarization \cite{shekhar2024towards}.
 These findings reveal that while cost and carbon footprint reductions are achievable, ensuring minimal trade-offs in precision, recall, or F1 score remains a complex optimization problem, often requiring task-specific calibrations \cite{chen2023frugalgpt, shekhar2024towards}.